U.S. Drought Exposure Monitor · Sorghum Live · refreshed weekly

 That geography is no accident.
 Sorghum is one of the most drought-tolerant grain crops grown in the United States — its agronomy assumes a dry year is a probable year.
 Producers in western Kansas, the Texas High Plains, and the eastern Colorado plains plant sorghum on ground where corn would not be economical.
 That makes sorghum's exposure profile structurally different from corn's: the same drought severity reading carries different meaning when it falls on a crop bred for dryland conditions.

 Sorghum's drought tolerance is a real agronomic feature, but it is not unlimited.
-D3 or D4 severity in a county where sorghum is the primary crop still drives yield losses and triggers insurance indemnities.
-The Monitor scores sorghum on the same axes it uses for every other crop, so the exposure number is comparable across crops even when the underlying agronomy is not.
+Severe drought in a county where sorghum is the primary crop still drives yield losses.
+The Monitor reads sorghum on the same axes it uses for every other crop, so the drought picture is comparable across crops even when the underlying agronomy is not.

-The exposure score uses the same three inputs the rest of the tool does: planted acres from USDA NASS, insured acres from USDA RMA's Summary of Business, and current drought severity from the U.S. Drought Monitor.
+The inputs are the same the rest of the tool uses: planted acres from USDA NASS, current drought severity from the U.S. Drought Monitor, the NOAA CPC outlook for the forecast view, and insurance context from USDA RMA's Summary of Business.

 Data sources for sorghum drought exposure

-Every input that drives the sorghum exposure score is public, free, and refreshed on a known cadence:
+Every input behind the sorghum view is public, free, and refreshed on a known cadence:

 Source What it provides Refresh